znzhao/GMLR/Readme.md

 ## Latest Version

+- 0.5.1 Bug Fix (06/19/2024)
+  - Fix:
+    - pred_distr bug fixed.
+Now it should be able to predict as expected.
+  - Remove:
+    - Remove the attr `ascending' from MS models.
+Now input data has to be ascending.

 - 0.5.0 Sklearn Update (06/18/2024)
   - Add API for global sklearn support
   - Package Restructured for no Matplotlib requirement